Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPI_Connect_Ssh.md

-# 1.3 How to Connect via SSH on Windows, Mac, and Linux into SMART PI ONE
+# 1.3 How to connect via SSH on Windows, Mac, and Linux into SMART PI ONE

 A detailed guide on how to connect to an Smart Pi One using SSH from a computer running Windows, Linux, or macOS.